slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 ### Configuring connections settings to Cloud SQL and Cloud Storage

 In the reference configuration, KFP utilizes external MySQL instance and object storage.
-The KFP services are designed to read the connection settings (including credentials)  from a set of Kubernetes Secrets.
+The KFP services are designed to read the connection settings (including credentials)  from Kubernetes Secrets and ConfigMaps.

-*NOTE: In the current release of KFP, the connection settings are repeated in multiple secrets.
-The more consistent connection settings management will be introduced in future releases.*

-The connection settings can be set before the KFP installation or as a part of the installation process.
-To minimize security exposure, it may be easier to configure them as a separate step before the installation.

 To configure connection settings:

+1. Navigate to the `kustomize` folder.
 1. Use Cloud Console or the `gcloud` command to create the `root` user in the MySQL instance.
 The instance created by the Terraform configuration has the root user removed.
 1. Use Cloud Console or the `gcloud` command to create and download the JSON type private key for the KFP service user.
-1. Create the Kubernetes namespace for the KFP services.
-1. In the KFP namespace, create
-   - The `user-gcp-sa` secret to store the KFP service's private key.
-The content of the key file should be stored under the `applicaton_default_credentials.json` key.
-   - The `mlpipelines-config` secret.
-The secret should have four keys: DB_USERNAME, DB_PASSWORD, DB_CONNECTION_NAME and, OBJECTSTORE_BUCKET_NAME.
-The format of DB_CONNECTION_NAME must be `project_id:region:mysql_instance_name`.
-The name of the GCS bucket for the object store must not include the `gs://` prefix.
-   - The `mlmd-config` secret.
-The secret should have one key: `mlmd_config.prototxt`.
-The content of the key should be in the format demonstrated by the `kustomize\secrets_and_configs_templates\mlmd_config.prototxt` template.
+Rename the file to `application_default_credentials.json`
+1. Rename `gcp-configs.env.template` and `mysql-credential.env.template` to `gcp-configs.env` and `mysql-credential.env`.
+Replace the placeholders in the files with your configs.
+**Note that mysql-credential.env and application_default_credentials.json contain sensitive information.
+Remeber to remove or secure the files after the installation process completes.**

 ### Installing Kubeflow Pipelines

 To install KFP pipelines:
-1. Make sure tha you have the latest version of `gcloud` and `kubectl` installed.
+1. Make sure that you have the latest version of `gcloud` and `kubectl` installed.
 Although, the latest versions of `kubectl` support **Kustomize** natively, it is recommended to install `kustomize` as a separate binary as it includes the latest updates that may have not yet made it to `kubectl`.
-1. Update the `kustomize/kustomization.yaml` with the name of the namespace you created in the previous step.
+1. Update the `kustomize/kustomization.yaml` with the name the namespace if you want to change the default name.
 1. Configure GKE credentials and apply the manifests:
 ```
 gcloud container get-credentials [YOUR_CLUSTER_NAME] --zone [YOUR_CLUSTER_ZONE]